-With Chameleon, you can display Experiences in multiple domains and subdomains.
-This comes in handy when you want to test your in-app Experiences in a staging Environment, before publishing to production or manage multiple products with different domains.
+With Chameleon, you can display Experiences on multiple domains and subdomains.
+This comes in handy when you want to test your in-app Experiences in a staging Environment before publishing to production, or manage multiple products with different domains.

-Once you have this setup, you'll have complete control over where your Experiences show up.
-This makes it easy to keep your staging and production environments organized, test new features safely, and ensure the right users see the right guidance at the right time π°οΈ.
+This makes it easy to keep your staging and production environments organized, test new features safely, and ensure users always see the right Experiences.

 Availability & Usage